Site founded Sept. 1, 2000. We passed 3.5 million page views on Oct. 10, 2009

 • Emil Runck and his bicycle shop, how he introduced the Harley-Davidson motorcycle to Skagit county, plus Ewestern Reno and the history of the bicycle.

-• The strange story of the Sedro-Woolley and Sterling pioneers, the Ratchfords, Ritchfords and Richfords.
+• The strange story of the feud between brothers, the Sedro-Woolley and Sterling pioneers, the Ratchfords, Ritchfords and Richfords.

 • The fire of July 24, 1911 that leveled half of downtown Woolley — with photos of the aftermath.
 And then read how Woolley was rebuilt from 1911-13, also with many photos — the birth of our brick downtown.